Richard W. Cottle

 Richard W. Cottle (29 June 1934) is an American mathematician.
 He was a professor of Management Science and Engineering at Stanford University, starting as an Acting Assistant Professor of Industrial Engineering in 1966 and retiring in 2005.
 He is notable for his work on mathematical programming/optimization, “Nonlinear programs”, the proposal of the linear complementarity problem, and the general field of operations research.

 Life and career

 Early life and family

-Richard W. Cottle was born in Chicago on 29 June 1934 to Charles and Rachel Cottle.
-He started his elementary education in the neighboring village of Oak Park, Illinois and graduated from Oak Park-River Forest High School.
+Cottle was born in Chicago on 29 June 1934 to Charles and Rachel Cottle.
+He started his elementary education in the neighboring village of Oak Park, Illinois, and graduated from Oak Park-River Forest High School.
 After that, admitted to Harvard, Cottle began by studying government (political science) and taking premedical courses.
 After the first semester, he changed his major to mathematics in which he earned his bachelor's (cum laude) and master's degrees.
 Around 1958, he became interested in teaching secondary-level mathematics.
-He joined the Mathematics Department at the Middlesex School in Concord, Massachusetts where he spent two years.
+He joined the Mathematics Department at the Middlesex School in Concord, Massachusetts, where he spent two years.
 Midway through the latter period, he married his wife, Suzanne.